giampaolo/psutil/docs/api.rst

 .. function:: pids()

-  Return a sorted list of current running PIDs.
+  Return a sorted list of currently running PIDs.
-  To iterate over all processes and avoid race conditions :func:`process_iter` should be preferred, see :ref:`perf-process-iter`.
+  To iterate over all processes and avoid race conditions :func:`process_iter` is preferred, see :ref:`perf-process-iter`.

   .. code-block:: pycon